muffajal53/task/README.md

 # Intial Setup

-Create a virtual environment and install requirements
 Creating virtual enviornment, activating and installing all the required dependencies for the first 2 tasks(i.e Chess Board and iterative sequence Problem )

 	virtualenv .env -p python3.6